chaplean/kanbanize-api-client-bundle/README.md

 ## License

-kanbanize-client-bundle is distributed under the terms of the MIT license.
+kanbanize-api-client-bundle is distributed under the terms of the MIT license.

 [comment]: # (Contributions must be made available under the same license.)